joecrase/MATH435_Spring2020/README.md

 - linespace(a, b, c) -> range(a, stop=b, length=c)
 - abs(x) where x is an array -> broadcast(abs, x)
 - e -> MathConstants.e
+- printf -> Requires a using Printf statement

 ## List of broken functions (no fixes)
 - ?Roots shows no documentation, despite the rest of the library functioning
+- ?ODE shows no documentation,

 ## Slightly different behaivors
 - Overall, the results from custom function will show more decimal numbers then previously by default